 Current version: The term of office for all church officers is one year, except for the Moderator which will be two years.
 Church officers other than the Moderator may serve successive terms without limit.

-Proposed revised version: The term of office for all church officers is one year, except for the Moderator which will be two years.
+Proposed revised version: The term of office for all church officers is one year, except for (a) the Moderator, which will be two years, and (b) the Trustees, which will be six years.
 Church officers other than the Moderator may serve successive terms without limit.

 Article IV, Section B, Paragraph 5(e) [regarding composition of Nominating Committee (assuming foregoing changes about Children & Youth Ministry Team are adopted)]